Vitamin D. Are you getting enough?

-Oh, and if that´s not enough, it seems to play an important role in preventing all manner of illnesses too!
+If all of the above on cancer is not enough, it seems to play an important role in preventing all manner of other illnesses too!

-1. low levels of vitamin D have been linked to an increased risk of Alzheimer´s and dementia (click here).
+1. low levels of vitamin D have been linked to an increased risk of dementia and Alzheimer´s (Click Here).

-2. Low levels of vitamin D linked to type-2 diabetes risk (click here).
+2. Low levels of vitamin D linked t type-2 diabetes risk (Click Here).

 Vitamin D - are you getting enough?